14790897/Jekyll-pages.github.io/_posts/2023-06-21-TheArtofEffectiveCommunicationintheWorkplace.md

 ---
-title: The Art of Effective Communication in the Workplace
+title: "The Art of Effective Communication in the Workplace"
 date: 2023-06-21
 layout: single
 categories: lifestyle